568

 – Howard

-Feb 26, 2014 at 9:02
+Commented Feb 26, 2014 at 9:02

 • 1

-\$\begingroup\$ Although @Howard's concern is partially answered by "rectangles whose dimensions are the largest possible powers of two", it's not obvious to me why you haven't also circled the entire row 10 and the bottom-right quadrant. \$\endgroup\$ Feb 26, 2014 at 9:29
+\$\begingroup\$ Although @Howard's concern is partially answered by "rectangles whose dimensions are the largest possible powers of two", it's not obvious to me why you haven't also circled the entire row 10 and the bottom-right quadrant. \$\endgroup\$ Commented Feb 26, 2014 at 9:29

 • \$\begingroup\$ @PeterTaylor You're right - didn't read that line.
 But still my main concern is correct: it is not unique.
 Or as your remark shows it is not optimal if you choose all rectangles. \$\endgroup\$